louis77/sql_c3/README.md

 fn Connection! open(String driver_id, String connection_string);

 // The driver_id is registered by the respective driver module.
-// See the drivers section for how to register a driver.
+// See the drivers section for how to register a custom driver.

 interface Connection
 {